tpaviot/ProcessScheduler/doc/objectives.rst

 Non independent objectives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-In the previous example, if we add a constraint between tasks :attr:`task_1` and :attr:`task_2`, then both tasks end may not be independant from each other.
+In the previous example, if we add a constraint between tasks :attr:`task_1` and :attr:`task_2`, then both tasks end may not be independent from each other.
 For example, let's add the following constraint:

 .. code-block:: python